-Romeo Tatsambon Fomena and François Chaumette IRISA - Université de Rennes 1 and INRIA Campus de Beaulieu, 35 042, Rennes-cedex, France Firstname.Name@irisa.fr
+Romeo Tatsambon Fomena1 and François Chaumette2

+IRISA - Université de Rennes 11 and INRIA2 Campus de Beaulieu, 35 042 Rennes cedex, France firstname.name@irisa.fr

-Abstract- A paracatadioptric camera consists of the coupling of a parabolic mirror with a telecentric lens which realizes an orthographic projection to the image sensor.
-This type of cameras provides large field of view images and has therefore potential applications for mobile and aerial robots.
+Summary.
+A paracatadioptric camera consists of the coupling of a parabolic mirror with a telecentric lens which realizes an orthographic projection to the image sensor.
+This type of camera provides large field of view images and has therefore potential applications for mobile and aerial robots.